skylarjhdownes/Akagi-Bot/README.md

 !pile - Needs a player number.
 Looks at the tiles in the discard pile of that player.

 !toggle writing - Turns off or on the written form of the tiles.

+!end - Ends the current game.

+!tiles - Displays a picture of each tile.

+!dora - Displays all current dora indicators.